Executive Summary:

 Having a '.' in your models will ensure that prototypal inheritance is in play.
 So, use

-<input type="text" ng-model="someObj.prop1"> rather than
+<input type="text" ng-model="someObj.prop1">

-<input type="text" ng-model="prop1">.
+<input type="text" ng-model="prop1">

 If you really want/need to use a primitive, there are two workarounds:

-2. Define a function on the parent scope, and call it from the child, passing the primitive value up to the parent (not always possible)
+in the child scope.
+This will prevent the child scope from creating its own property. - Define a function on the parent scope, and call it from the child, passing the primitive value up to the parent (not always possible)

 The Details: